 34. Veene Ninne Meettaan from Bharya Oru Manthri (1986), Co-singer: K. J. Yesudas, Lyrics: Bichu Thirumala, Music: Kannur Rajan

-Vani Jairam – Some interesting and less-known facts
+Vani Jairam – Some interesting and lesser-known facts

 2. She is fondly called Vani Amma in the film circle, as well as by fans.

-4. After she recorded Olanjali Kuruvi aside Jayachandran making a glorious comeback, film director’s and music director’s eyes were filled with tears.
+4. After she recorded Olanjali Kuruvi aside Jayachandran, making a glorious comeback, the film director’s and the composer’s eyes were filled with tears.
 This soulful melody became one of the top chartbusters of the year.

 7. She received three National Awards for Ezhu Swarangalukkul (Apoorva Raagangal), different songs for Shankarabharanam and Anathineeyara Hara (Swathi Kiranam), 2 for Telugu and one for Tamil.
 Shankarabharanam also earned her Nandi Award for Best Female Playback Singer.

-9. Kadaloor Sreenivasa Iyengar, guru of her elder sister was once surprised to see the grasping power of 5 year old Vani that he taught her a few Dikshitar kritis.
+9. Kadaloor Sreenivasa Iyengar, guru of her elder sister, was once surprised to see the grasping power of the 5-year old Vani when he taught her a few Dikshitar kritis.
 Throughout her professional career, musicians and her co-singers have always acknowledged her grasping power (to learn songs).